windicss/docs/guide/installation.md

     title: 'WebStorm',
     link: '/guide/editors/webstorm',
     logo: 'webstorm',
+    wip: true
   },
 ]"/>

 <div class="pb-5"></div>

 > Didn't see the framework you use?
-[Submit an framework request on GitHub](https://github.com/windicss/windicss/issues/new).
+[Submit a framework request on GitHub](https://github.com/windicss/windicss/issues/new).